 In addition to lead and mercury, a variety of other toxic heavy metals may be found in drinking water.
 They include chromium, cadmium, barium, and arsenic.
 These substances form poisonous soluble compounds when mixed with water and they can be carcinogenic.

 You can protect yourself by converting tap water into clean, healthy water with a water purification device.
 There are many types of water purifiers available.
 Among them are systems that filter, distill, or disinfect water to remove contaminants.

 Plastic water filter pitchers are perhaps the most common form of water purification device in the home.
 Unfortunately, they are often ineffective and use wasteful plastic filters.
 They only remove a small number of contaminants and often lead people to mistakenly believe the water they are drinking is safe.

 Our water purifier vaporizes incoming water and removes any contaminants it contains – it does this 60x more reliably than traditional filters.
-It produces water in its purest form, free of any dangerous contaminants.
+It produces pure water, free of any dangerous contaminants.
 On top of that, our system mineralizes the pure water with essential minerals so it becomes healthy for daily consumption.

 You can learn more about Mitte here.